Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model: Abstract

 \section{Abstract}

-We develop an ab initio approach to describe the statistical behavior of finite-size fluctuations in the Kuramoto-Sakaguchi model.
+We develop an ab initio approach to describe the statistical behavior of finite-size fluctuations in the deterministic Kuramoto-Sakaguchi model.
 We obtain explicit expressions for the covariance function of fluctuations of the complex order parameter and determine the variance of its magnitude entirely in terms of the equation parameters.
-Our results rely on an explicit complex-valued formula for solutions of the Adler equation.
+Our results rely on an explicit complex-valued formula for the solution of the Adler equation.
 We present analytical results for both the sub- and the super-critical case.
 Moreover, our framework does not require any prior knowledge about the structure of the partially synchronized state.
 We corroborate our results with numerical simulations of the full Kuramoto-Sakaguchi model.
 The proposed methodology is sufficiently general such that it can be applied to other interacting particle systems.

 {\it Introduction.} Synchronization is a generic phenomenon inherent in interacting oscillators that determines their ability to exhibit a wide range of complex dynamical behavior \cite{Kuramoto84, Str2000,PikovskyRosenblumKurths01, AceBVRS2005, ArenasEtAl08, DorflerBullo14, RodriguesEtAl16}.
 It has been observed in a plethora of natural and engineered systems, including pace-maker cells of circadian rhythms \cite{YamaguchiETAl03}, networks of neurons \cite{BhowmikShanahan12}, chemical oscillators \cite{KissEtAl02,TaylorEtAl09} and power grids \cite{FilatrellaEtAl08}.
-The main features of synchronization are described by the paradigmatic Kuramoto-Sakaguchi (KS) model~\cite{SakK1986}
+The main features of synchronization are captured by the paradigmatic Kuramoto-Sakaguchi (KS) model~\cite{SakK1986}

 for the collective behavior of a system of $N$ all-to-all coupled phase oscillators.
 In this model, $\omega_i$ are natural frequencies drawn randomly and independently from a given distribution $g(\omega)$ and $K$ and $\lambda$ are real parameters quantifying the coupling strength and the phase lag, respectively.
-It is often convenient to rewrite~\eqref{Eq:KS:original} in the corotating frame $\theta_i = \psi_i -\Omega t$ with a global rotation frequency $\Omega$ as
+It is often convenient to rewrite Eq.~\eqref{Eq:KS:original} as